 There are a few considerations here

-For example, if the CFO (Chief Financial Officer) needs to approve all travel then it is definitely going to create a huge backlog of approvals and honestly, CFO has better things to do then approving each travel request.
+For example, if the CFO (Chief Financial Officer) needs to approve all travel, it will create a huge backlog of approvals.
+The CFO has better things to do than approve each travel request.

-On the other hand, if the manager of the department is approving the expense, then the approval process might not be effective.
+On the other hand, if the department manager is approving the expense, then the approval process might not be effective.

-A more balanced approach would be to have expenses approved at the department VP level so that they can vet whether the travel is required or not.
+A more balanced approach would be to approve expenses at the department VP level so that they can vet whether the travel is required.

 It could even cost you more money due to last-minute bookings.

-In the entertainment category, you have other expenses like meals for meetings, etc. These are generally not related to travel and incurred in the regular course of the business.
+In the entertainment category, you have other expenses like meeting meals, etc. These are generally unrelated to travel and incurred in the regular course of the business.

 It is completely up to you whether it makes sense to stop these expenses.
-After all, it depends upon how much you are spending on meals, etc.
+After all, it depends on how much you spend on meals, etc.

-However, if you still decide to continue with these types of expenses, then at least you should have a pre-approval process.
+However, if you still decide to continue these expenses, you should have a pre-approval process.

-For example, a manager must pre-approved the expense.
+For example, a manager must pre-approve the expense.

-Remote work or work from home are not interchangeable, at least in our point of view.
+Remote work or work from home are not interchangeable, at least from our point of view.

-Remote work is generally referred to for companies where certain teams are fully or partially remote.
+Remote work is generally referred to for companies where certain teams are fully or partially remote employees.
 This is by design and generally done to take advantage of the geographically spread of the talent.

-Work from home in our view refers to the flexibility the company offers to employees so that they can work from home once a week or more.
+In our view, work from home refers to the flexibility the company offers employees so that they can work from home once a week or more.

-The idea is to offer this as a perk so that employees can have better work/life balance.
+The idea is to offer this as a perk so employees can have a better work/life balance.

-As more and more startups are intentionally being remote, it is worthwhile to consider this as an option.
+As more and more startups are intentionally remote, it is worthwhile to consider this an option.

 Whether remote work can be effective or not is dependent on the nature of the work done by your organization.

-If you are a manufacturing organization then remote manufacturing might not be possible for the operations team!
+If you are a manufacturing organization, remote manufacturing might not be possible for the operations team!

 But it might be possible that certain teams can effectively work from home.

-The long term impact for you is the reduction of real estate costs.
+The long-term environmental impact for you is the reduction of real estate and employee costs..